COLUMBIA FALLS, MAINE -- This Saturday, volunteers will lay over 2 millions wreaths on veterans' graves throughout the country.

 FOX43's Grace Griffaton traveled to Columbia Falls, Maine to find out what it's all about.

-1000 words -- what they say a picture is worth.
-For these women, honor and sacrifice are two words, very close to heart.
+1000 words - a picture's worth.
+For these women, honor and sacrifice are two words close to heart.

 "We tag these trees as a living remembrance, and this will be the family's tree now," said Chris Waltz of York County.